 Where the money comes from

-Where we spend the money
+Where we spend your money: the top 23 countries

 We work with people, communities, partners, and allies on six continents building a better future for all.

-Our Commitment to Accountability
+Our commitment to accountability

 One of the underlying purposes of coming together as Oxfam International is to spend less and achieve more.